 - "Genesis" - Given a +0.5 bonus to its score because of the good performances by the cast.

 - "Children of Time" - All eligible awards besides the Annoying Character are not awarded due to the Timey Wimey Reset Button.

-- "Non Sequitur" - Had no real Post Episode Follow-Up, which was replaced with a montage of Tom Paris and Harry Kim with (I've Had) The Time of My Life playing over it.
+- "Non Sequitur" - Had a visual rather than an auditory Post Episode Follow-Up.
+Instead of dialogue, there was a montage of Tom Paris and Harry Kim with (I've Had) The Time of My Life playing over it.

 - "Timeless" - Chuck gave up trying to figure out the awards aside from the Stupid Neelix Moment.

 - Star Trek The Motion Picture - Ilia wins "Damn Dirty Mutant Lazarus of the Week" because she Came Back Wrong.

 movies and episodes of other series get verbal ratings, as opposed to bell-curve numerical ones, and so far these include (from best to worst) "Must See"note